 Department of Industrial and Manufacturing Engineering

 Career positions for graduates of the two programs often have some similarity; so, many of the courses required for the two majors are the same.
-Industrial Engineering and Management encompasses manufacturing as well as service industries.
-Industrial engineers have the technical training to make improvements in a manufacturing setting as well as to evaluate and improve productivity and quality in service industries.
-Industrial and Manufacturing engineers apply scientific principles to the production of goods.
-They are key team members in production of a wide range of products, including automobiles, airplanes, tractors, electronics, toys, building products, foodstuff, and sports and recreational equipment.
-Both industrial and manufacturing engineers design the processes to make products with the required functionality, to high quality standards, and available when and where customers prefer, at the best possible price.
+Industrial Engineering and Management encompasses manufacturing as well as all other industries.
+Industrial engineers have the strong technical skill sets to make improvements in a manufacturing setting as well as to evaluate and improve productivity and quality in other industries.
+Industrial and Manufacturing engineers apply scientific principles to the system design and production of goods and services.
+They are key team members in design and production of a wide range of products, including automobiles, airplanes, tractors, electronics, toys, building products, foodstuff, and sports and recreational equipment.
+Both industrial and manufacturing engineers design the products and processes to make products with the required reliability and functionality, to high quality standards, and ensure availability when and where customers prefer, at the best possible price.

 In addition, both majors offer the student opportunities for specialization in the junior and senior years.
-IE&M students can apply their elective courses to extra study in production operations and management, healthcare management engineering, and reliability and quality management.
+IE&M students can apply their elective courses to extra study in production and operations management, healthcare engineering and management engineering, and reliability and quality engineering.
 MfgE students can elect additional specialization in additive manufacturing and electronics manufacturing.

 Learning in the IME Department is a partnership of student and faculty.
 The student’s responsibility is to learn—to master the concepts, theories and practices that lead to career success.
 The faculty responsibility is four-fold: to provide an atmosphere that is conducive to learning; to assure availability of the tools necessary for effective and efficient learning; to offer guidance on educational and professional matters; and to evaluate student achievement.
 The usual faculty role is one of mentor, encouraging students to grow in stature as soon-to-be engineers and as practicing professionals.